atiumcache/pure-recipe/README.md

 - [Future Work](#future-work)
 - [License](#license)

+## Features

+- View recipes directly in your terminal.
+- Save recipes to markdown for easy access and sharing.
+- Support for a wide range of cooking sites.
+- Easy-to-use command-line interface.

 ## Installation

-Download `pure_recipe.py` and `requirements.txt` from this repository.

-Then, install the dependencies from `pip`:
+**Prerequisites:**

+- Python 3.6 or higher.

+**Steps:**

+1. Clone the repository or download `pure_recipe.py` and `requirements.txt`.
+2. Install the required Python dependencies:

  		pip install -r requirements.txt

-Alternatively, you can install each dependency manually:

-	pip install rich
-	pip install recipe_scrapers
-	pip install pyyaml

 ## Usage